KSSwimmy/Conduct-UX-Research-and-Test-Early-Concepts/Week2/README.md

 The last bias moderators need to guard against is the **social desirability bias**, which describes the tendency for people to answer questions in a way that will be viewed favorably by others.

+---

+### Reduce bias in interviews

+How to reduce bias when conducting usability studies
+- Identify and admit your own biases
+- Find participants from a representative sample
+- Define the research criteria beforehand
+- Phrase interview questions thoughtfully
+- Let participants express themselves fully and in their own words
+- Be mindful of your body language

+---